Convert RTF to TEX

 \end{document}

-Example 3: Converting Thesis Chapter
+Example 3: Converting a Thesis Chapter

 Input RTF file (chapter1.rtf):